jimmykallhagen/nordix-tools/filestat/nordix-filestat-README.md

 - The optimal value depends on what kind of files a dataset actually contains.
 - This tool gives you the data to make that decision yourself rather than guessing.

 ---

-## License
-* SPDX-License-Identifier: GPL-3.0-or-later
-* Copyright (c) 2025 Jimmy Källhagen
-* Part of **Yggdrasil - Nordix Desktop Environment**
+## Part of Nordix
-* Nordix and Yggdrasil are trademarks of Jimmy Källhagen

----
+These tools are part of the Nordix/Yggdrasil toolchain.